6 great reasons to love thrift shops

 Changing perceptions

 Until a few years ago, there was a stigma attached to buying second-hand goods.
 Many people viewed thrift shops as places for people who couldn’t afford to buy new things.
-I have to admit to thinking that way myself.
+I admit to thinking that way myself.
 Years ago, I remember my cousins excitedly heading out to a local thrift store and asking me to join them.
 At the time, I was thinking I wouldn’t be caught dead wearing something I bought in a second-hand store.

 Pinterest image - Assortment of second hand shoes and boots